yelite/lite-config/README.md

 customize each host, and optionally a home manager module used by all hosts.

-To enable the creation of unified modules for both NixOS and nix-darwin, `lite-system` adds `hostPlatform` as a special arg to the module system.
+To enable the creation of unified modules for both NixOS and nix-darwin, `lite-config` adds `hostPlatform` as a special arg to the module system.
 This allows modules to be conditionally imported based on system type.

 # Why?